 - TV, film and gaming

-- Persuasive - Influencers have gained trust from their audience.
+Influencers have gained the trust of their audience.
 Their endorsement of your product can be very convincing.

 How to make an influencer marketing campaign a success

 Taking a strategic approach to working with influencers will increase your chances of success.
 Consider the following:

 Do your research before choosing an influencer to work with.
 It's important that their focus area is in line with your offering and brand identity.
 For example, a local restaurant specialising in vegetarian food could work with a local vegetarian food blogger.